scipy-conference/scipy_proceedings/papers/dallin_skouson/dallin_skouson.rst

 Related Work
 ------------

-SpyDrNet is not the first tool of its kind, but it does add a focus and flexibility not available in other tools.
-Before SpyDrNet came BYU EDIF Tools :cite:`BYUediftools`, a Java based tool released in 2008 intended primarily for use with netlists targeting FPGAs produced by Xilinx.
+SpyDrNet is not the first tool of its kind.
+The predecessor to SpyDrNet, BYU EDIF Tools :cite:`BYUediftools`, is a Java based tool released in 2008 intended primarily for use with netlists targeting FPGAs produced by Xilinx.
 Xilinx itself offers a robust tool command language (TCL) scripting environment for querying and modifying a netlist among other specialized implementation tasks; a custom CAD tool framework has taken advantange of this environment :cite:`tincr`.
 A tool similar to SpyDrNet built for hardware description languages (HDLs) is LiveHD :cite:`livehd`.
 LiveHD is an infrastructure focused on the synthesis and simulation of HDLs.
-It looks more at the whole design cycle with rapid turn around for small changes, but it may also feasibly be used to work with structural netlists.
+It looks more at the whole design cycle (from synthesis, to simulation, to place and route, and tapeout) with rapid turnaround for small changes, but it may also feasibly be used to work with structural netlists.
 A tool more specific to Xilinx FPGA implementation is RapidWright :cite:`rapid_wright`.
 It also contains a netlist representation, and is taylored towards low-level physical implementation.

 SpyDrNet Tool Flow